 Facebook is currently rolling out the option to reply using stickers across the whole of Facebook.
 Which is more than a little annoying for those of us who prefer words.
 Thankfully, some bright spark has already developed a way of removing those stickers from your Facebook experience.

-Unsticker Me is a browser extension that, as its name suggests, unstickers you.
+Unsticker Me [No Longer Available] is a browser extension that, as its name suggests, unstickers you.
 This essential extension by Rodney Folz is available on Chrome and on Firefox [No Longer Available], while the source code is available through GitHub for anyone to tinker with.

 Bono Apologizes To All iTunes Users